jk47/twtr/README.md

 M5: Create a REST endpoint that will search for messages containing a specified search term.
 Each response value will be a JSON object containing the Message details (text, date) as well as the Account (handle)

 ### Follow Requirements
-F1: Create a REST endpoint that will allow one account to follow another. - John - partially done
+~~F1: Create a REST endpoint that will allow one account to follow another.~~

-F2: For the endpoint created for requirement A3, add properties for total counts of follers and following for the account.
+~~F2: For the endpoint created for requirement A3, add properties for total counts of follers and following for the account.~~

 F3: Add an endpoint to get the followers for an account.
 This will return the details about the followers (handle, name, email, id).
 Add the limit and offset logic implemented for messages to this endpoint.